“JUstin bunting is a magician … He’s creating a great community … and it’s inspiring to see.” (2019)

 Dr. Justin Bunting has an active career as a percussion educator, solo performer, chamber player, orchestral musician, clinician, and composer.
 He has performed at the Percussive Arts Society International Convention, the Midwest Band and Orchestra Clinic, and the Great American Brass Band Festival.
-He currently serves as Lecturer in Music, Theory & Percussion at Western State Colorado University in Gunnison, Colorado where he teaches percussion, music theory, aural skills, music fundamentals and conducts the Percussion Ensemble, World Percussion Ensemble, and Steel band.
+He currently serves as Lecturer in Music, Theory & Percussion at Western Colorado University in Gunnison, Colorado where he teaches percussion, music theory, aural skills, music fundamentals and conducts the Percussion Ensemble, World Percussion Ensemble, and Steel band.
 He previously served on the faculties of the University of North Carolina at Chapel Hill and Winston-Salem State University.

 Active in the Percussive Arts Society (PAS), Dr. Bunting currently serves on the World Percussion Committee and is a former member of the Collegiate Committee.
 Additionally, he had an article published on performance anxiety in Percussive Notes and is a reviewer for the New Literature and Recordings section of that publication.
 In addition to performing at PASIC, he has appeared PAS Days of Percussion in North Carolina, Tennessee, and Ohio.

 Justin earned the Doctor of Musical Arts degree in Performance and a Post-Baccalaureate Certificate in Music Theory from The University of North Carolina at Greensboro, as well as a Master of Music in Percussion Performance from Belmont University and a Bachelor of Music in Percussion Performance from The Ohio State University.
 He has studied with acclaimed percussionists Eric Willie, Neeraj Mehta, Kristopher Keeton, Christopher Norton, Susan Powell, and Joseph Krygier as well as drum set and world percussion with Chester Thompson and Todd London, respectively.

 Dr. Bunting is an artist/endorser of Zildjian cymbals, Grover Pro Percussion products, and is a member of the D'Addario/Evans Education Collective.